nricciardi/pave-guard/slides-summary.md

 Bridge is integrated into device thanks to ESP32-S3 module of the Arduino board.
 ESP32 provides Wi-Fi connectivity, which is used to connect device to Internet.

+### StaticGuard 2

+StaticGuard collects telemetries about temperature and humidity every 30 minutes checking a timer in each loop iteration.
+Instead, Rainfall and transits are handled through interrupt.

+Data from DHT22 are sampled thanks to DHT library provided by Adafruit.
+Instead, Rain gauge and laser reflective sensors have dry contacts which are directly connected to interruptable pins.

+Rain gauge trigs a magnetic contact when approximately 0.3mm of water is stored into the bin.

+StaticGuard detects a transit when both laser sensors are triggered in the right order.